Updated: July 31, 2025

 Everyday Food Bills and Expenses in Portugal

 When you are not eating out, you will require some basic essentials at home to cook for yourself.
 Taking the cost of living in Portugal for a single person into account, the grocery costs are reasonable.
-A typical monthly grocery bill for a single person will range from €150 to €350, depending on lifestyle and location.
+A typical monthly grocery bill for a single person will range from €150 to €350, although bear in mind that average monthly expenses in Portugal will vary depending on your lifestyle and location.
+Compared with the USA, grocery prices are around 37 percent cheaper in Portugal.
+Portugal’s long coastline also makes fish prices highly affordable.

 Below is a detailed list of essentials and their average cost.